dsc-courses/practice.dsc40a.com/problems/fa21-midterm/fa21-midterm-q02.md

 # BEGIN SOLUTION

 The mean absolute deviation from the median for Dataset B is still 17.
-As we saw in part a, the median itself does not change.
+As we saw in previous part, the median itself does not change.
 When adding together the deviations from the median, each point is repeated twice, so the sum of all deviations from the median is doubled.
 However, there are twice as many data points in Dataset B than there are in Dataset A,